 (b) if each of those candidates were to be declared elected the number of persons elected would exceed the number of persons required to be elected,

-as between those candidates, the election shall be decided by a show of hands of those present and entitled to vote.
+as between those candidates, the election must be decided by a show of hands of those entitled to vote and present in person or by proxy.

 [By-law 5 amended: No. 74 of 2003 s.
-112(17)-(19).]
+112(17)-(19); No. 30 of 2018 s.
+91.]

-6. Chairman, secretary and treasurer of council
+6. Chairperson, secretary and treasurer of council

-(1) The members of a council shall, at the first meeting of the council after they assume office as such members, appoint a chairman, a secretary and a treasurer of the council.
+(1) The members of a council must, at the first meeting of the council after they assume office as such members, appoint a chairperson, a secretary and a treasurer of the council.

 (2) A person —

-(a) shall not be appointed to an office referred to in sub-bylaw (1) unless he is a member of the council; and
+(a) must not be appointed to an office referred to in sub-bylaw (1) unless the person is a member of the council; and

-(b) may be appointed to one or more of those offices.
+(b) may be appointed to 1 or more of those offices.

-(3) A person appointed to an office referred to in sub-bylaw (1) shall hold office until —
+(3) A person appointed to an office referred to in sub-bylaw (1) holds office until the first of the following events happens —

-(a) he ceases to be a member of the council; or
+(a) the person ceases to be a member of the council under by-law 4(9);

-(b) receipt by the strata company of notice in writing of his resignation from that office; or
+(b) receipt by the strata company of a written notice of the person’s resignation from that office;

-(c) another person is appointed by the council to hold that office,
+(c) another person is appointed by the council to hold that office.

-whichever first happens.
+(3A) The remaining members of the council must appoint a member of the council to fill a vacancy in an office referred to in sub-bylaw (1), other than a vacancy arising under by-law 4(9)(c) or (d), and any person so appointed holds office, subject to this by-law, for the balance of the predecessor’s term of office.

-(4) The chairman shall preside at all meetings of the council at which he is present and, if he is absent from any meeting, the members of the council present at that meeting shall appoint one of their number to preside at that meeting during the absence of the chairman.
+(4) The chairperson is to preside at all meetings of the council but, if the chairperson is absent from, or is unwilling or unable to preside at, a meeting, the members of the council present at that meeting can appoint 1 of their number to preside at that meeting during the absence of the chairperson.

+[By-law 6 amended: No. 30 of 2018 s.
+92.]

-7. Chairman, secretary and treasurer of strata company
+7. Chairperson, secretary and treasurer of strata company

-(1) Subject to sub-bylaw (2), the chairman, secretary and treasurer of the council are also respectively the chairman, secretary and treasurer of the strata company.
+(1) Subject to sub-bylaw (2), the chairperson, secretary and treasurer of the council are also respectively the chairperson, secretary and treasurer of the strata company.

-(2) A strata company may at a general meeting authorise a person who is not a proprietor to act as the chairman of the strata company for the purposes of that meeting.
+(2) A strata company may at a general meeting authorise a person who is not an owner of a lot to act as the chairperson of the strata company for the purposes of that meeting.

-(3) A person appointed under sub-bylaw (2) may act until the end of the meeting for which he was appointed to act.
+(3) A person appointed under sub-bylaw (2) may act until the end of the meeting for which the person was appointed to act.

 [By-law 7 inserted: No. 58 of 1995 s.
 87(3); amended: No. 74 of 2003 s.
-112(20).]
+112(20); No. 30 of 2018 s.
+93.]

 8. Meetings of council

-(1) At meetings of the council, all matters shall be determined by a simple majority vote.
+(1) At meetings of the council, all matters must be determined by a simple majority vote.

 (2) The council may —

-(a) meet together for the conduct of business and adjourn and otherwise regulate its meetings as it thinks fit, but the council shall meet when any member of the council gives to the other members not less than 7 days’ notice of a meeting proposed by him, specifying in the notice the reason for calling the meeting;
+(a) meet together for the conduct of business and adjourn and otherwise regulate its meetings as it thinks fit, but the council must meet when any member of the council gives to the other members not less than 7 days’ notice of a meeting proposed by the member specifying in the notice the reason for calling the meeting; or

-(b) employ on behalf of the strata company such agents and employees as it thinks fit in connection with the control and management of the common property and the exercise and performance of the powers and duties of the strata company;
+(b) employ or engage, on behalf of the strata company, any person as it thinks is necessary to provide any goods, amenity or service to the strata company; or